sentclose/sentc-docs/docs/guide/e2ee/user.md

 :::: tabs#p

 @tab Javascript
-You can obtain the actual user object by calling the init function as follows:
+You can get the actual user object by calling the init function as follows:

 ```ts
 import Sentc from "@sentclose/sentc";